 Nissan Kicks India Specifications

 |Gearbox||5-speed MT||6-speed MT|

-The India-spec Nissan Kicks is likely to share its powertrains with the Renault Captur.
-That means, the petrol version of the SUV might feature the 1.5-litre motor that’s good enough for 104.55bhp at 5,600rpm and a peak torque of 142Nm at 4,000rpm.
-The diesel variants, on the other hand, will make use of a 1.5-litre K9K unit tuned for two states of tunes – 84bhp with 210Nm and 108bhp with 240Nm.
-Speculations suggest that the Kicks might get the 108bhp version.
-For performing transmission duties, the SUV is likely to get a 5-speed manual (petrol) and a 6-speed manual (diesel) gearbox.
-Nissan might also offer an optional Xtronic CVT gearbox on the carline.
+The Nissan Kicks shares its powertrains with the Renault Captur.
+That means, the petrol version of the SUV comes equipped with the 1.5-litre motor that’s good enough for 106bhp at 5,600rpm and a peak torque of 142Nm at 4,000rpm.
+The diesel variants, on the other hand, are propelled by a 1.5-litre K9K unit churning out a top power of 110bhp and a peak torque of 240Nm.
+All petrol variants are available with a 5-speed manual gearbox and the diesel models get a 6-speed manual transmission.
 Read About – New-generation Nissan Micra

 Nissan Kicks India Mileage

 The Nissan Kicks petrol returns an ARAI-certified fuel efficiency of 14.23kmpl, and the diesel model delivers 20.45kmpl.
 The top-spec diesel variants are slightly low on fuel efficiency than the entry-level XL trim.
 The mileage of the top-spec XV Premium and Premium+ diesel is rated at 19.39kmpl.